Joint Mortgage In Canada: Should You Get One?

 Final Thoughts

 Joint mortgages are a great option for individuals pooling resources to purchase property.
-They offer advantages like larger loan amounts and easier qualification criteria.
-However, shared ownership means shared responsibility.
-It’s important to emphasize clear communication and trust among co-owners.
+However, shared ownership means shared responsibility, so it’s important to emphasize clear communication and trust among co-owners.
 While joint mortgages can be a practical solution for couples, family members, or business partners, always weigh the benefits against the risks and seek professional advice.

 Can I add someone’s name to my mortgage?

 If you own a house and wish to add someone to the mortgage, you have to wait until renewal time.
-Or you may choose to refinance your mortgage.
-Although refinancing your mortgage before the end of your term does come with fees, so typically this is not the best idea.
+Or, you may choose to refinance your mortgage.
+However, refinancing your mortgage before the end of your term does come with fees, so typically this is not the best idea.

 Who can I get a joint mortgage with?